 Want to be Part of a Trading Revolution?
-Read our Guide to MT5 Forex Brokers
+Read our Guide to MT5 Forex Brokers.

-Reasons to choose MT5 Forex brokers
+Reasons to choose Forex brokers with

-- It is perfect if you only want one consolidated position per currency pair
+- It is perfect if you only want one consolidated position per currency pair.

-- It offers the best backtesting tools and comes with free self-downloading historical data that covers plenty of currency pairs
+- It offers the best backtesting tools, and comes with free self-downloading historical data that covers plenty of currency pairs.

-- MT5 has a great built-in signals service which is supplied automatically within one handy platform
+- MT5 has a great built-in signals service, which is supplied automatically within one handy platform.

-- With an MT5 Forex broker, you get the opportunity to develop your own trading tools, and are able to access a range of free code libraries and standard classes
+- With an MT5 Forex broker, you get the opportunity to develop your own trading tools, and are able to access a range of free code libraries and standard classes.

 What is Metatrader 5?